-Make the most of the pension reforms and support your clients with their financial planning.
-Find out how you can enhance the services you already offer your clients with a DPB (Investment Business) licence.
-This section explains what regulated investment business is, who is regulated, and how your firm can apply for FCA (previously FSA) authorisation or a DPB (Investment Business) licence.
+Find out how you can enhance the services you already offer your clients with a Designated Professional Body (Investment Business) licence.
+This section explains what regulated investment business is, who is regulated, and how your firm can apply for a DPB (Investment Business) licence.

 What is regulated investment business?

 Three pieces of legislation:

 - the Financial Services and Markets Act 2000;